Dedicated Care Team

-We have received a five-star rating from Centers for Medicare & Medicaid Services (CMS) for quality measures.
+We have received an overall rating of 4 stars from the Centers for Medicare and Medicaid (CMS) with a 5-star rating in quality.

 Both the New York State Department of Health (NYSDOH) and the Centers for Medicare and Medicaid Services (CMS) maintain information on nursing homes that includes performance on quality measures, complaints, inspection results, and citations and enforcement actions, as well as any penalties imposed on the nursing home.

 Admissions & Discharge

 An individual must require 24-hour skilled nursing care, rehabilitation/sub-acute treatment and/or hospice/palliative care to be eligible for admission to Our Lady of Consolation Nursing & Rehabilitation.
 Our admissions staff will gladly answer any questions you may have about eligibility for admission.

 Please call 631-862-3960 for more information, including the application process.

 Discharge planning begins on admission and continues throughout the patient's stay.
 The goal is to foster the appropriate utilization of health care services to ensure a timely and smooth transition to the most appropriate setting for post-rehabilitative care, including:

 - Home with hospice